-Reading: In English 1A, students will learn how to analyze and respond to various texts, so close, interactive, and consistent reading is imperative.
-All assigned readings will be selections from the Course Reader, chapters from the composition book, Writing Situations, and various other poems, song lyrics, articles, essays, and excerpts from longer works which will be available on Canvas.
+Reading: In English 1A, students will learn how to analyze and respond to various texts, so close and consistent reading is imperative.
+All assigned readings will be selections from the Course Reader, which includes various articles and essays relevant to the course theme, as well as chapters from the composition book, Writing Situations.
+Other readings may be available or Canvas or disseminated via email per instructions given in class.
 Please come to each class having completed all of the day's assigned readings.
 Note-taking and annotating your readings are always encouraged.
-Additionally, please frequently refer to your free copy of the style and grammar handbook, The Everyday Writer, accessible on Canvas.
+Additionally, please frequently refer to your free copy of the style and grammar handbook, The Everyday Writer, accessible through Canvas.